yizanchen/template/projects/warriorgames.md

 summary: This project was created for my ICS 314 class as a final project.
 It is a site for UH student gamers to play together.
 ---

+More information available at [our organization GitHub page](https://github.com/314gb).